 THE MOST COMMON LIFE INSURANCE POLICY

 Based on my conversation with various insurance companies, the most common life insurance policy is for 25 years and $250,000.
-That makes a lot of sense given what we know about median household income and median net worth.
+That makes a lot of sense given what we know about median household income and median net worth. is around $50,000 and $80,000, respectively.
 Twenty-five years also should be enough to cover the expenses of raising a child from birth to adulthood.

 If you ever want to get some motivation to live a healthier life, speak to a life insurance agent or get a life insurance quote.
 They’ll ask the following questions: